Enigmatis/polaris-united/packages/polaris-core/guides/online-paging-without-relay/README.md

 ```
 As you can see, it looks like a simple query you can use to fetch data.

+2. Now you'll need to decide which implementation of online pagination you'd like to use - POLARIS gives you the
+   option to choose the sort mechanism that you'll use in the resolver.
+Remember that what works best for one resolver
+   might not work the same way for another resolver, so consider using both options according to your needs.
+Try
+   using both ways before choosing, consider synchronization time and polling time to choose which mechanism works for you.

-2. Create appropriate resolver for your new query - there you will be in charge of the online pagination logic.
+2. Create an appropriate resolver for your new query - there you will be in charge of the online pagination logic.

-   For example:
+   Example of left-join online paging implementation:
 ```typescript
 onlinePaginatedAuthors: async (
             parent: any,